Gokultcr/Diabetes-data-analysis-machine-learning/README.md

 # Summary

-Here the diabetes data set analysed and different types of machine learning models for classification and regressions are applied.
+Here the diabetes dataset analysed and different types of machine learning models for classification and regressions are applied.
 For the better results parameters are tuned and applied methods for reducing overfiting.